emcanas/sinatra-alpine-docker/README.md

 This is a  Apline-Sinatra docker image, based on a simple Hello World ruby application.

 All the environment needed to run the sinatra helloworld.rb app is defined in the docker image; and the docker image is encoded in a small file called "dockerfile".
-Here, I have provided the OS (Alpine), Ruby, Sinatra and other packages or configurations, and finally the code of the application (helloworld.rb).
+Here, I provide the OS (Alpine), Ruby, Sinatra and other packages or configurations, and finally the code of the application (helloworld.rb).

 The built of the dockerfile will provide an image; and the run of the image will provide a container (i.e. a container is a running instance of an image).

 To deploy my application, I have choosen a VM created with Virtualbox.
-The tool docker-machine is very useful work with docker commands while pointing to this VM.
-It is possible also to run it locally.
+The tool docker-machine is very useful to work with docker commands while pointing to this VM.
+It is also possible to run it locally.

-All the instructions are described allong this documentation and can be executed step by step to follow the whole process (build and run).
-On the other side, I have coded a simple script (sinatra.sh) that execute all these commands for you (sinatra.sh).
+The instructions below depict step by step the whole process (build and run).
+They are based on Ubuntu 16.04; some changes may be required according to your OS.

 ***
 **Pre-requisites**